satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.

+There is also a lack of objective standards for the review process that results in great variability in the percentage and quality of articles accepted.
+This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor (Garfield, 1955).
+As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research as well as .
+JB:

 In contrast, during open source software development, the typical code review is open, collaborative, and interactive, engaging many